debarshri/bigmap/README.md

 bigmap
 ======

 A java map implementation that wraps hbase, cassandra and mongodb.
+Allows people to cache objects in these NoSQL database.
 It makes migration of NoSQL databases easy.

 Prerequisite
 ==========